-The transportation network we strive to achieve accommodates all users, including pedestrians, bicycles, transit, motorized vehicles, and freight based on factors affecting corridors such as current travel use, land use, community input, and parking needs.
-Related projects originate in the county's Economic Growth and Community Investment (EGCI) service team, which includes the Public Works, Regional Railroad, and Parks and Recreation departments.
-Interns from a variety of levels and degree programs will work within one of these three departments and form a cohort; they will also interact with EGCI staff as well as interns participating in other county programs.
+The transportation network Ramsey County strives to achieve accommodates all users, including pedestrians, bicycles, transit, motorized vehicles, and freight based on factors affecting corridors such as current travel use, land use, and community input.
+Related projects originate in the county's Economic Growth and Community Investment (EGCI) service team, which includes the Public Works, Community and Economic Development and Parks & Recreation departments.
+Interns from a variety of levels and degree programs will work within these departments and form a cohort that meets one to two times per month for educational activities.

 Additional preferred qualifications:

-- Interest in developing and implementing programs and policies that seek to eliminate racial, cultural, or economic disparities within the community
+- Interest in developing and implementing programs and policies that seek to eliminate racial, cultural, and economic disparities within the community.

 Candidates are required to meet minimum qualifications to be considered for the internship, but this does not guarantee acceptance into the program.
 Candidates will be assessed based on a combination of the listed qualifications as well as other relevant factors.

 Visit the Ramsey County website and submit your application by 4:30 p.m.
 CST on January 31, 2022.